RoRo vs. Container Shipping: Which is Better for Your Car?

 Why doesn’t SDC offer RoRo shipping?

 SDC’s service model is built around complete household relocations.
-Container shipping is the only method that allows a vehicle and household goods to move together under one file, with one customs clearance process.
+Container shipping is the only method that allows a vehicle and household goods to move together under one customs file.
 RoRo is a vehicle-only service that doesn’t integrate with a full household move, and the security trade-offs don’t align with the standard SDC sets for client shipments.

 Can I ship a car to any country by container?